Halmurat-Uyghur/playwright-guice/README.md

 parallel threads by editing the property `junit.jupiter.execution.parallel.config.fixed.parallelism` in this file.

+Each test class shares a single browser instance created in `BaseTest`.
+The setup methods create a new browser context and page for every test method so parallel execution is safe.

 If you want to observe browser windows during execution, set `headless=false` in `src/main/resources/config.properties`.